The Stockholm Globe Arena

 The idea for SkyView began back in 2004 as to attract more visitors to the Globe arena and tourists to Stockholm.
 In 2010 SkyView opened.
 The vessel / cabin is about 4.5 meters in diameter and takes a maximum of 16 people per trip.
 The journey up and down takes about 20 minutes.
 TheSkyView ride is said to be unique in the world.

-Free ride on Globen SkyView with a Stockholm Card
+Get a free ride on Globen SkyView with a Stockholm Pass

-A Stockholm Card is filled we free entrances to a lot of different things in Stockholm such as lots of museums as the Vasa museum, Skansen, the Royal Palace and a free ride on the SkyView.
-You also get unlimited travel on Stockholm buses, subway and trams.
+A Stockholm Pass is filled we free entrances to a lot of different things in Stockholm such as lots of museums as the Vasa museum, Skansen, the Royal Palace and a free ride on the SkyView.

 A good card to have during your stay in Stockholm.